JhaPrashant1108/EC-1307--Data-communication-and-networking/README.md

      this will download team_members file in /FTP/client/downloads with name "downloadedFile.json"

 ### For SMTP Server:
-    Again run two different ionstances of command prompt and run server in one of them Now if you want to send mail from your gmail account run following command python client.py your_mail_id your_password recepients_mail_id subject_of_mail body_of_mail For this to work make sure to enable "Access for less secure apps" on your google account Or you can send mail to our custom server by following command python client.py your_mail_id recepients_mail_id subject_of_mail body_of_mail
-        and you will be able to see recieved mail in command prompt where server is running
+*Run two different instances of command prompt*
+- In one of them run

+    > python SMTP/server.py

+- In other one Execute the following Command

+    Example

+   > python SMTP/client.py "sender@text.com" "reciever@test.com" "TEXT" "THIS IS A DUMMY TEXT"

 ### For SNTP Server
 *Simply run following command*